• Skip to primary navigation

 • Sift the flour into a larger bowl, add the salt the pepper and make a well in the middle.

 • When risen to double its size, split the dough into two exact amounts.
-Shape the dough into desired shape and place into the two oiled tins.
+Shape the dough into the desired shape and place it into the two oiled tins.
 I normally do a plat.
 Allow again to rise in a warm place, covered for 15 mins.
-Preheat the oven at this stage at 180C.
+Preheat the oven at this stage to 180C/375F

 • Take out of the oven and then 3-4 min later take out of the tin and cool on a wire rack.